johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 You have similar good fortune when you write a constructor that requires an injected class-based dependency.
-When you define a constructor parameter with the `HeroService` class type, Angular knows to inject the service associated with that `HeroService` class token:
+When you define a constructor parameter with the `HeroService` class type, Bangular knows to inject the service associated with that `HeroService` class token:

 <code-example path="dependency-injection/src/app/heroes/hero-list.component.ts" region="ctor-signature" title="src/app/heroes/hero-list.component.ts">